phone704-BLOSSOM(704-256-7766)

 Inaccurate Reporting to Credit Reporting Agencies

 Your credit report is your lifeline to a mortgage, a car payment, student loans, and other types of debt you may need in our modern times.
 An inaccurate report or creditor misrepresentation that leads to a poor credit rating can mean a lost opportunity for you and your family.
 If you have had a loan denied based on your credit report, it pays to inquire into the nature of the denial.
 If there is an inaccuracy reflected in the report or a failure to give full information you requested to be placed on your report, you may be entitled to seek financial compensation from the liable creditor.
+With our understanding of the Fair Credit Reporting Act, Blossom Law PLLC can ensure that these issues will be addressed correctly.

 Related Reading